arnav9112/aws-iam-lab/README.md

 - **`iam:PassRole`**, **`iam:ListRoles`**, and **`lambda:CreateFunction`** are easy to miss but critical
 - MFA enforcement is best handled via a **conditional deny policy**
 - You won’t truly understand IAM until you simulate and debug it yourself
+- **S3 access is layered** — IAM policies define who can access, while **bucket policies** control how and from where
+- Use IAM for identity control and bucket policies for **resource-level security constraints**

 ---